-If it is desired to request message disposition notifications for some recipients and not others, two copies of the message should be sent, one with an Disposition-Notification-To header and one without.
-Many of the other headers of the message (e.g., To, cc) will be the same in both copies.
+If the request for message disposition notifications for some recipients and not others is desired, two copies of the message should be sent, one with a Disposition-Notification-To header and one without.
+Many of the other headers of the message (e.g., To, Cc) will be the same in both copies.
 The recipients in the respective message envelopes determine for whom message disposition notifications are requested and for whom they are not.
 If desired, the Message-ID header may be the same in both copies of the message.
-Note that there are other situations (e.g., bcc) in which it is necessary to send multiple copies of a message with slightly different headers.
-The combination of such situations and the need to request MDNs for a subset of all recipients may result in more than two copies of a message being sent, some with a Disposition- Notification-To header and some without.
+Note that there are other situations (e.g., Bcc) in which it is necessary to send multiple copies of a message with slightly different headers.
+The combination of such situations and the need to request MDNs for a subset of all recipients may result in more than two copies of a message being sent, some with a Disposition-Notification-To header and some without.